Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 What this medicine is used for

-The name of your medicine is Moxifloxacin APOTEX tablets.
-It contains the active ingredient moxifloxacin, which is an antibiotic belonging to a group of medicines called quinolones.
+This medicine contains the active ingredient moxifloxacin, which is an antibiotic belonging to a group of medicines called quinolones.
 These antibiotics work by killing the bacteria that are causing your infection.

 Moxifloxacin will not work against infections caused by viruses such as colds or the flu.